ddnexus/pagy/docs/api/stylesheets.md

 +++

 !!!
-You can also quickly interact with all the pagy styles (including `pagy` and `tailwind`) by running the single-file self-contaied app [!file](/apps/pagy_styles.ru)
+You can also quickly check and interact with all the pagy and (a few) extra styles (including `pagy` and `tailwind`) by running the single-file self-contaied app [!file](/apps/pagy_styles.ru)
 !!!